Kanshiroron/docker-dev/README.md

 [Golang's website](https://golang.org/) - [Base image](https://hub.docker.com/_/golang/)

 This image watches for changes in the`/go/src` folder, and when an event occurs it recompiles the programm and runs it if the build is successfull (the old version will not be stopped if the build fails).
+Watch can also be disabled (with the `NO_WATCH` environment variable), so compilations will have to be triggered manually (see the [commands](#commands) section below).

 ### Configuration